 Like their relatives in Kazakhstan, Uzbekistan, Kyrgyzstan, China and Russia, the Kazakhs of Mongolia are a Turkic people originating from the northern parts of Central Asia.
 They are the descendants of different Eurasian groups that populated the territory between Siberia and the Black Sea, including ancient Turkic and Mongolic communities, Indo-Iranian nomads like the Scythians and Huns.

 “Fine horses and fierce eagles are the wings of the Kazakh”

-Tsaatan (reindeer people) are the last reindeer herders who survived for thousands of years inhabiting the remotest subarctic taiga, moving between 5 and 10 times a year.
+Tsaatan (Mongolian for "those who have reindeer") descend from reindeer herders who have inhabited the remotest subarctic taiga for thousands of years, moving between five and ten times a year.
 Presently, only 44 families remain, their existence threatened by the dwindling number of their domesticated reindeer.

 “If there were no reindeer, we would not exist”

 The Tsaatan rely on the reindeer for most, if not all, of their basic needs: milk, which is also used to make cheese; antlers, which they use to make tools; and first and foremost, transport.
 They do not use the reindeer for meat.
 This makes the indigenous group unique among reindeer-herding communities.